PUBLIC WORKS – SNOW REMOVAL GUIDELINES

-If possible, wait until the town trucks have made a minimum of (2) two passes on your street before clearing your driveway.
+If possible, wait until the town trucks have made a minimal of (2) two passes on your street before clearing your driveway.
 Some wider roadways will require multiple passes.
-Typically, 4 passes are needed to get snow back to the curb line to have melting snow get to the storm drains.
+Typically (4) passes are needed to get snow back to the curb line to have melting snow get to the storm drains.

 Shovel and/or blow snow onto the curb or the grass, not into the street.
 This creates hazardous ice spots, that could impact you while exiting the driveways into the roadways.

 DO NOT PARK vehicles on the street for one hour after the snow has continuously fallen until 10 hours after the snow has stopped.
-This will speed up the removal process and prevent cars from being plowed in.
+This speeds up the removal process and prevents cars from being plowed in.

-Not all roads in Hammonton are maintained by the Town DPW.
-During severe weather, we often receive many calls from our residents about the condition of roads whose maintenance is the responsibility of Atlantic County or NJ State DOT.
-We are happy to relay your concerns, but if you would like to reach the Atlantic County Public Works Department directly, please call (609) 645-5830, NJ State DOT, please call (609)588-6213.
-Here is a list of those roads:
+Not all roads in Hammonton are maintained by the Town Department of Public Works.
+During weather, we often receive many calls from our residents about the condition of roads whose maintenance is the responsibility of Atlantic County or NJ State Department of Transportation.
+We’re happy to relay your concerns, but if you would like to reach the Atlantic County Public Works Department directly, please call (609) 645-5830, NJ State DOT, please call (609)588-6213.
+Here is a list of those roadways: